pollfish/docs/ios.md

 1. Install the latest Pollfish iOS SDK (version 5.3.0 or later)

-2. Add the AppTrackingTransparency permission request to your iOS apps and ask your users to grant access to IDFA
+2. Add the AppTrackingTransparency permission request to your iOS apps and ask your users to grant access to the IDFA

 3. Initialize Pollfish only after the AppTrackingTransparency permission is granted